Open Bible Data Home About News OET Key

 Parallel 1COR 15:52

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 BI 1Cor 15:52 ©

-OET (OET-RV) in an instant, a millisecond, at the last trumpet because the trumpet will sound and the dead will come back to living as immortals, and we’ll be changed.
+OET (OET-RV)in an instant, a millisecond, at the last trumpet because the trumpet will sound and the dead will come back to living as immortals, and we’ll be changed.

 OET-LVin an_instant, in the_twinkling of_an_eye, at the last trumpet, because/for he_will_be_trumpeting, and the dead will_be_being_raised indestructible, and we we_will_be_being_changed.